jcheng328/identwv/README.md

 - For technical questions and feature requests, please use GitHub [Issues](https://github.com/jcheng328/identwv/issues) or [Discussions](https://github.com/jcheng328/identwv/discussions)
 - For collaborations and partnerships, please contact us at [jcheng49f@gmail.com](mailto:jcheng49f@gmail.com)

+## Acknowledgements

+This project utilizes code from the [WeakIdent Repository](https://github.com/sunghakang/WeakIdent) by [Mengyi Tang/Georgia Tech et al.].
+We are grateful for their valuable work.